-Before planning to buy a motorcycle what brand color or anything too depth think on the purpose why you want to buy a motorcycle for yourself.
+Before planning to buy a motorcycle decide the brand color and type.
 Do you want it for your riding after weekends or work?
 Or for commuting?
-Or just for on and off riding?
-Well, how you are willing to use your motorcycle may states which bike should you consider and which to avoid buying.
+Or just for on and off riding? how you are willing to use your motorcycle may state which bike you should consider and which to avoid buying.

 How much money are you willing to spend on your motorcycle: